The most vital tool for any business is a machine to process sales.

 For example, the Revel POS system is a processor-agnostic POS that allows you to process transactions virtually anywhere.
 With Revel, inventory can be tracked and synced to ensure you’re optimizing your inventory.
 Restaurants and food service businesses can even track down to the ingredient level.

-Reports can be generated to show the popularity of specific items allowing you to see at a glance how each item is performing at each location.
+You can generate reports to show the popularity of specific items.
 Even if the network goes down, Vend can store information locally and sync it once a connection is available.

 Accurate Financial Accounting